2017-18 Tanner Talks Series

 It's 500 years since Martin Luther's stand and 100 years since the Russian Revolution

-The College of Humanities and Social Sciences has an informative and timely schedule of talks for the 2017-18 Tanner Talks foundation.
+The College of Humanities and Social Sciences has an informative and timely schedule of talks for the 2017-18 Tanner Talks series.
 CHaSS is very appreciative of the funding by the O.C.
 Tanner Foundation that allows us to invite scholars and writers from across the country to speak on campus and mix one-on-one with our students.

 Dates still undetermined will be announced as they are finalized.
 The lectures are free and open to all.
 They will be held in the ballroom of the Taggart Student Center unless otherwise noted.